CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 ## dsn

 With the "dsn" variable you can set when and what delivery notification messages you want to receive.
-These notification messages will be send to the email address you have specified in the "envelope" variable.
+These notification messages will be sent to the email address you have specified in the "envelope" variable.
 Make sure that you have specified this, otherwise all notification will fail silently.